cea-hpc/modules/doc/source/modulefile.rst

  the ``--tag`` option to apply specified tags to *modulefile* once loaded.
  Option accepts a concatenation of multiple module tags separated by colon character. *taglist* should not contain tags inherited from *modulefile* state or from other modulefile commands.
+If module is already loaded, tags from *taglist* are added to the list of tags already applied to this module.

  Command line switches :option:`--auto`, :option:`--no-auto` and
  :option:`--force` are ignored when passed to a :mfcmd:`module` command set in